otienoelvis/Habari-A-Clean-Architecture-Android-App/README.md

 # Habari News App

-The App uses a set of Android Jetpack libraries plus Retrofit to dispay data from REST API(Unsplash) .
+The App uses a set of Android Jetpack libraries plus Retrofit to dispay news data from a REST API (https://newsapi.org/) .
 The App uses Kotlin.

 ### Prerequisites